rbnmj/iFW-ODE/README.md

 # Usage
 Simply running `iPM-ODE.py` will show a model selector.
 Selecting a model will open the corresponding interactive time series.
 Important parameters can be modified via sliders and text boxes and time series will adjust automatically.

+Alternatively, standalone models can be run directly, bypassing the model selecter.
+This offers no additional functionality it is rather used as an model archive.